Is Red Light Therapy Good for Osteoporosis?

 Key Features to Look for in an Effective Device

-Your equipment should produce red light at 610, 633, 650, 660, and 670 nm, as well as near-infrared light at 830, 850, 904, and most notably, 1064 nm.
-The 1064 nm frequency is highly effective in activating osteoblasts (bone-forming cells) and inhibiting osteoclasts (bone-resorbing cells).
-A few devices currently on the market for sale feature this beneficial 1064 nm frequency.
+1) Specific Wavelengths: Your equipment should produce red light at 610-670 nm and near-infrared light at 830, 850, 904, and most notably, 1064 nm.
+The 1064 nm frequency is highly effective in activating bone-forming cells.

 Total Spectrum Devices: Tailored Red Light Therapy for Bone Support